JeffinsonDarmawan/tp/docs/UserGuide.md

 ____________________________________________________________
 Type 'yes' to save, 'no' to discard
 ```
-4. Confirm wheter you want to add the recommended bouquet to your mybouquets list: `yes`
+4. Confirm whether you want to add the recommended bouquet to your mybouquets list: `yes`

 ```
 Added new bouquet to list: